JNRowe/bleeter/doc/configuration.rst

 The ``lists`` option enables fetching of user's lists, in addition to the standard behaviour of fetching user's timeline and mentions.

+``searches`` option
+''''''''''''''''

+The ``searches`` option enables fetching of user's saved searches, in addition to the standard behaviour of fetching user's timeline and mentions.

 .. [#] The default value for ``${XDG_CONFIG_HOME}`` is system dependent, but
        likely to be ``~/.config`` if you haven't set it.
 For more information see `XDG base directory specification`_.